jraypdx/Pi-Music-Srv/README.md

 ### How to get it running on your Raspberry Pi:
  - I'll update this section with the steps to get it going over the next few weeks when it at least has basic local file and SoundCloud functionality
+ - Note:  The cert + key added to the repo are an unsigned dummy pair used for testing, and you will need to click "advanced options" and "proceed" when first visiting the server in a browser

 # Scripts